Skip to main content

 Former Director, National Center for Health Statistics, Centers for Disease Control and Prevention, U.S. Department of Health and Human Services

-Dr. Joseph L. Wright is the inaugural Chief Health Equity Officer of the 12 campus, 30,000 employee University of Maryland Medical System.
-He previously served as tenured Professor and Chair of Pediatrics at the Howard University College of Medicine and as Senior Vice President within the Children's National Health System, where he provided strategic leadership for the organization’s advocacy mission, public policy positions, community partnership initiatives.
-He maintains appointments as adjunct professor of emergency medicine and health policy at the George Washington University, and teaches as professor of health policy and management at the University of Maryland School of Public Health.
-He served 17 years as the inaugural state pediatric medical director within the Maryland Institute for Emergency Medical Services Systems, in addition to eight years as principal investigator of the National Resource Center for the federally-funded Emergency Medical Services for Children program.
+Joseph L. Wright, MD, MPH is the newly appointed Chief Health Equity Officer and Senior Vice President for Equity Initiatives of the American Academy of Pediatrics (AAP).
+He most recently served as the inaugural Chief Health Equity Officer of the University of Maryland Medical System and prior to that was tenured Professor and Chair of Pediatrics at the Howard University College of Medicine.
+He previously spent more than two decades in senior leadership roles at Children’s National Hospital in Washington, DC where he provided strategic direction for the organization’s advocacy mission, public policy positions, and community partnership initiatives, while also serving 17 years as the inaugural State Pediatric Medical Director within the Maryland Institute for Emergency Medical Services Systems.
+Dr. Wright maintains appointments as adjunct professor of emergency medicine and health policy at George Washington University and teaches as adjunct professor of health policy and management at the University of Maryland School of Public Health.

-Academically, Dr. Wright is among the nation’s original cohort of board-certified pediatric emergency physicians with scholarly interests that include injury prevention, prehospital pediatrics and the needs of underserved communities.
-He has contributed over 120 publications to the scientific literature, served more than 30 visiting professorships and was principal investigator of the NIH-funded DC-Baltimore Research Center on Child Health Disparities.
-Dr. Wright is an elected member of the Alpha Omega Alpha (medicine) and Delta Omega (public health) honor societies, the Academy of Medicine of Washington and the American Pediatric Society for which he co-chairs the Committee on Diversity, Inclusion and Equity.
+Academically, Dr. Wright is among the nation’s original cohort of board-certified pediatric emergency physicians with scholarly interests that include injury prevention, prehospital pediatrics, and the needs of underserved communities.
+He has contributed over 120 publications to the scientific literature, was a principal investigator of the NIH-funded DC-Baltimore Research Center on Child Health Disparities, and is an elected member of both Alpha Omega Alpha and Delta Omega, the nation’s medical and public health honor societies.

-Dr. Wright provides national leadership through advisory and governance service to several health and human service entities including the Association of American Medical Colleges and the March of Dimes.
-He previously served as an Obama administration appointee to the Pediatric Advisory Committee of the Food and Drug Administration and has recently been appointed to the National Academy of Sciences, Engineering and Medicine study committee on Addressing the Long-Term Impact of the COVID-19 Pandemic on Children and Families.
-Dr. Wright regularly presents invited testimony before Congress, state and municipal legislative bodies, has made numerous media appearances and lectures widely to both professional and lay audiences.
+Dr. Wright provides national leadership through advisory and governance service to several health and human service entities including the Association of American Medical Colleges and Safe Kids Worldwide, and he previously served as an Obama administration appointee to the Food and Drug Administration’s Pediatric Advisory Committee.
+Dr. Wright regularly presents invited testimony before Congress, state, and municipal legislative bodies, has made numerous media appearances, and lectures widely to both professional and lay audiences.

-Dr. Wright earned a B.A. from Wesleyan University in Middletown, CT, his M.D. from Rutgers University, and a Master of Public Health in Administrative Medicine and Management from George Washington University.
+Dr. Wright earned a BA from Wesleyan University, MD from Rutgers New Jersey Medical School, and a Master of Public Health in Administrative Medicine and Management from George Washington University.